 Know your audience while making User-Centric mobile App

-Whether you will hire app developers or employ your in-house team, don’t proceed with an app development without solid research aimed at finding everything about the target audience, their current status and their expectations from an app like yours.
-Before you add any special feature to your app, you must have solid Foundation why you are doing so and what benefits it will deliver to you.
+Whether you will hire app developers or employ your in-house team, don’t proceed with an app development without solid research aimed at finding everything about the target audience, their current status, and their expectations from an app like yours.
+Before you add any special feature to your app, you must have a solid foundation of why you are doing so and what benefits it will deliver to you.

 Stress on creating simple yet attractive UI